intergral/katie-helm/README.md

 - PATCH
 - UPDATE

-If you wish to create your own RBAC constellation, set `serviceAccount.create` to `false` and ensure a service account exists prior to deploying.
-The name of this account is of the form `RELEASE_NAME-katie-agent`.
-So, for example, if your Helm release name was 'production', the name sought for the `serviceAccount` would be `production-katie-agent`.
+If you wish to create your own RBAC constellation, set `serviceAccount.create` to `false` and `serviceAccount.name` to the name of the SA.
+Ensure this service account exists prior to deploying.

 ## Auxilliary (Helper) Deployments